colevahey/gobattle/DEVLOG.md

 #August 2nd
 While the json is working, I am still trying to get it to save the high score unless it is beaten.
-I believe that if I can get the json to unmarshal the new data and to just leave the old high score alone, I can get it to work.
+I believe that if I can get the json to marshal the new data and to just leave the old high score alone, I can get it to work.
 I still haven't tried to do anything with the floats because I think that will be a simple task when I have completed the json.
 I am nearly done.